Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 What to Watch Out For

-In its most recent SEC filings, Pershing Square Capital reported that it has a couple of disclosures.
-The most recent one (resolved in January 2017) involved an employee’s $500 personal contribution to a political campaign that was in violation of SEC rules.
+Pershing Square Capital has one disclosure on its most recent filing with the SEC.
+The regulatory disclosure, which was resolved in January 2017, involved an employee’s $500 personal contribution to a political campaign in violation of SEC rules.
 The contribution was returned and the firm, without admitting to the allegations, consented to a cease and desist order and a censure, and paid a $75,000 civil penalty.

 Opening an Account With Pershing Square Capital Management